Lucy McCallum

 Lucy McCallum (born 1963) is the Chief Justice of the Australian Capital Territory and a former judge of the Supreme Court of New South Wales.

 Early life and education

-McCallum was born in Sydney, NSW, one of five children of naval cipher officers Ann (née Priestley) and Douglas McCallum, and went to school at North Sydney Girls High School.
+McCallum was born in Sydney, New South Wales, one of five children of naval cipher officers Ann (née Priestley) and Douglas McCallum, and went to school at North Sydney Girls High School.
 McCallum studied Arts at the University of NSW, graduating in 1983, continuing on to graduate with a Bachelor of Laws in 1986.
 During her time at university McCallum worked as a volunteer at the Redfern Legal Centre and created a program to teach legal rights to school children.

 Career

 McCallum commenced working as a solicitor in 1986 at Mallesons Stephen Jaques (now King & Wood Mallesons) in commercial litigation, before becoming a prosecutor in the Director of Public Prosecutions, initially for the Commonwealth and then Queensland until she became a barrister in 1991.
 McCallum practised in a wide range of areas that included defamation, administrative law, she was counsel assisting HIH Royal Commission, represented asbestos victims in the James Hardie Inquiry, and worked pro bono for refugees who were in immigration detention and in environmental matters.